With student success as our number one priority, our leaders inspire and empower our team to deliver the best possible

 Editor, Georgetown University Law Journal

 Edward has served on our board of directors since August 2004 and has served as our Independent Chairman of the Board since August 2015.
 Since April 2002, he has been president of Ackerman Management LLC.
 Edward was a founder of Wellsford Real Properties, Inc. (AMEX: WRP) and served as president from 1997 until 2002.
 He continues to serve as Wellsford Real Properties, Inc.’s director.
 Edward was a founder, trustee and president of Wellsford Residential Property Trust until May 1997 when it was merged into Equity Residential.

 He has more than 30 years of real estate and merger and acquisition experience in both public and private entities.
 Edward serves as a trustee of Omega Healthcare Investors, Inc. (NYSE: OHI), a healthcare REIT; as a director of Ark Restaurants (NASDAQ: ARKR), an owner and operator of restaurants; and as a director of Desarrolladora Homex, S.A. de C.V.
 (NYSE: HXM) a vertically integrated home development company focused on affordable entry-level and middle-income housing in Mexico.
 From 1997 to 2012, he was a member of the board of directors of Reis, Inc., an internet-based provider of real estate information and analytics and a successor, through mergers, to Wellsford Real Properties, Inc., and served as non-executive Chairman of Reis, Inc. from 2010 to 2012.
 A trustee of the Manhattan School of Music, Edward serves on its finance and executive committees and chairs its new building committee.
 From 1992 until 2000, he served as a member of the Board of Governors of NAREIT.

 West Virginia University, B.A.

 The University of Texas School of Law, J.D.

-From 2006 to 2010, Oliver was the president/general manager of the Houston Dynamo of Major League Soccer.
-From 2001 to 2005, he was the chief executive officer of the Harris County-Houston Sports Authority, where he oversaw the financing, construction and management of professional sports and entertainment infrastructure in Houston – including Minute Maid Park, Reliant Stadium and Toyota Center.
+From 2006 to 2010, Oliver was the President/General Manager of the Houston Dynamo of Major League Soccer.
+From 2001 to 2005, Oliver was the Chief Executive Officer of the Harris County-Houston Sports Authority, where he oversaw the financing, construction and management of professional sports and entertainment infrastructure in Houston, including Minute Maid Park, Reliant Stadium and Toyota Center.